AliceJ-Y/Regression-/README.md

-# Regression And Mixed Effects Modelling
+# Linear Regression with R

 This course will introduce you to linear regression.
 It will help to develop your theoretical understanding and practical skills for running simple and multipl regression models in R.